indigo-dc/ansible-role-galaxycloud-refdata/README.md

    Onedata: https://groundnuty.gitbooks.io/onedata-documentation/content/index.html

 3. All the reference file are downloaded on /refdata (this needs >100GB free space on /refdata directory).

+This role, exploiting the python library Ephemeris, is also able to check which tools check which tools have been installed, s

 Requirements
 ------------